CEO And Co-founder At Libelium

 Libelium is now keeping in mind the political climate of smart cities.
 For example, in the smart cities sector, air quality control sensors to reduce pollution, water quality solutions to improve public supply management, and new smart parking solutions to reduce traffic jams and also decrease gas emissions are the most demanded applications by municipalities.

 We are firmly convinced that the collaboration between our ecosystem partners are the key to broader coverage in the sector.
 Any case study that we publish as a success story has a boosted reputation and helps us and our partners to improve the awareness of our IoT solutions.
 Webinars and white papers are also useful tools to offer a good positioning of our company in the market to demonstrate the impressive portfolio of IoT solutions that we can implement.
-White papers are especially vital in promoting the importance of interoperability and the horizontal nature of our platform in order to integrate different solutions, optimizing the investments to be made.
+White papers are especially vital in promoting the importance of interoperability and the horizontal nature of our platform in order to integrate different solutions, optimising the investments to be made.

 Contact our Marketing & Communications team whom are incredibly active in content creation, social media broadcasting and public relations. email@example.com